 Ms. Smith frequently appears in print and on television to offer commentary on crisis management.

 She has been featured in numerous national publications including: the Washington Post, National Journal, the New York Times, Wall Street Journal, Forbes, Fortune, Fast Company.
 Ms. Smith is an experienced and sought-after commentator as a crisis management expert.
 She frequently appears on major television networks such as CNN, MSNBC, FOX News, NBC, ABC, and CBS.
 Ms. Smith also speaks at events throughout the year before conference audiences, corporate boards, academic institutions, and other professional groups.
-She is the author of the book Good Self, Bad Self, which was published in 2012 by an imprint of Simon & Schuster, and which The New York Journal of Books described as containing “a wealth of insight.”
+She is the author of the book Good Self, Bad Self, published by Free Press, an imprint of Simon & Schuster, Inc., and which The New York Journal of Books described as containing “a wealth of insight.”
 Ms. Smith also speaks at events throughout the year before conference audiences, corporate boards, academic institutions, and other professional groups.

 As a result of her wide ranging and ground-breaking career, Ms. Smith inspired the hit TV series entitled, Scandal, which revolved around the life and work of a professional fixer.
 Ms. Smith served as Co- Executive Producer of the project and provided insight and technical expertise on crisis management issues.
-Ms. Smith’s advice and counsel has been valuable to corporate boardrooms and currently serves on the boards for Save the Children, Carbon Health, Global Citizen, Ariel Investments and the Washington National Cathedral.
+Ms. Smith’s advice and counsel has been valuable to corporate boardrooms and she currently serves on the boards for Save the Children, Carbon Health, Global Citizen, Ariel Investments and the Washington National Cathedral.
 Ms. Smith has received numerous communications and leadership awards and is active in community service.